rabbitmq/rabbitmq-website/site/ssl.md

 <tr>
   <td><code>Ssl.ServerName</code></td>
   <td>
-    .NET expects this to match the Subject Alternative Namee (SAN) or Common Name (CN) on the certificate that the server sends over.
+    .NET expects this to match the Subject Alternative Name (SAN) or Common Name (CN) on the certificate that the server sends over.
   </td>
 </tr>